Poor Things costumes

 Credit: Searchlight

-Bella often looks a bit messy and chaotic and that’s exactly how Holly wanted her to appear: “That’s what children are like — they are very quickly disheveled and unraveled,” she told LA Times.
+Bella often looks a bit messy and chaotic and that’s exactly how Hannah wanted her to appear: “That’s what children are like — they are very quickly disheveled and unraveled,” she told LA Times.

-At points, Bella even wanders around in the street without a proper dress on: “She hasn’t had the life or brainwashing or learning to know that you put your skirt with your Victorian jacket and a belt and a brooch,” Holly added, explaining to The Playlist: “The idea is that she’s often in this state of half dress.
+At points, Bella even wanders around in the street without a proper dress on: “She hasn’t had the life or brainwashing or learning to know that you put your skirt with your Victorian jacket and a belt and a brooch,” Hannah added, explaining to The Playlist: “The idea is that she’s often in this state of half dress.

 “She’s being dressed in the morning by Mrs. Prim.
 She’s got this bodice on, it’s silk.
 I mean, it’s still really weird, isn’t it?
 For me, those striations in the silk are a little bit like meat.
 That’s what I was thinking about.”